bitmark-inc/docs/pages/register-and-control-data/query-the-registry.md

 #### bitmarks owned by the specific owner

 To list the bitmarks which are currently owned by the specific account number.
-The owner can transfer tach of the returned bitmarks to any other receiver.
+The owner can transfer the returned bitmarks to any other receiver.

 <!-- TODO: examples -->

 #### bitmarks offered from the specific sender

-A sender can query the bitmarks offered from him and takeTo list the bitmarks which are offered by this sender.
+A sender can query the bitmarks which are offered by this sender.
 The sender can take action on these bitmarks (cancel an offer).

 <!-- TODO: examples -->